marioharounn/advent_of_code/README.md

-# advent_of_code
+# Advent of Code 2024
-New code challenge every day till Xmas
+New coding challenge every day till Xmas